darylkell/getcomics.info/README.md

 ```

 ```
-# Do a test run at downloading a maximum of 3 search results for 'Walking Dead Deluxe' - essentially runs the search without downloading
+# Do a test run at a maximum of 3 search results for 'Walking Dead Deluxe' - essentially runs the search without downloading
 python main.py "Walking Dead Deluxe" -results 3 -test

 Page links found: